 What is an intercom system?

 An intercom system is an electronic device that enables two-way communication between people.
-Intercom systems also allow people in a building to grant property access to visitors by opening a door or gate remotely.
+It also allows people in a building to grant property access to visitors by opening a door or gate remotely.

 Intercom systems have taken many forms throughout history.
 Early intercom systems required people to talk through metal tubing, which carried their voices like two cans connected by a string.
-But today’s modern electronic intercoms contain circuitry designed to transmit and receive audio and video digitally.
+But today’s modern electronic intercoms contain circuitry designed to digitally transmit and receive audio and video.

 Intercom systems can be used for many applications, but their primary purpose is to enable communication and property access.